avabellaw/my-recipe/readme.md

 # **MyRecipe** - Milestone Project 3

 "MyRecipe" is a place to discover new recipes, and share your own.
-You can also use other people's recipes as a template for creating your own version.
+You can also use other people's recipes as a template for creating your version.

 This project demonstrates my ability to use Python, Flask, and SQLAlchemy.
 It also includes the use of Google's CSS framework "Materialize".
-It builds on my knowledge gained from previous modules and showcases my skills in creating a website that incorporates database functionilty.
+It builds on my knowledge gained from previous modules and showcases my skills in creating a website that incorporates database functionality.

 <a href="https://my-recipe-project-3-0dce9d94a33a.herokuapp.com/" target="_blank">View the live project here.</a>